LourensT/stochasticcalculus/README.md

 Calculate the expected return on a european option, modelling stock as a geometric brownian motion.

 ### Approximating Geometric Brownian Motion
 By sampling discrete steps approximate geometric brownian motion, compare solution and rate of convergence with exact solution.

+### Comparing Euler–Maruyama and Milstein approximations
+See `\EM_vs_Milstein\`, considers both the strong-error and the weak-error between the true schemes, for one particular SDE.